This is a guide covering everything you need to know about white balance in photography.

-But the AWB tools on editing software is a good starting point and will help you to edit the photos quicker.
+But the AWB tools on editing software are a good starting point and will help you to edit the photos quicker.

 If you want to be able to use the white balance correctly, you need to understand the basics of color temperature and different light types.
 This is a basic skill every photographer should know.

-If you are new to photography, then there is no better way than keep practising and experimenting with your camera settings.
+If you are new to photography, then there is no better way than keep practicing and experimenting with your camera settings.

-With more experience, you will get a better understanding on how when you can use the auto white balance, the presets, and when you need to adjust the white balance setting.
+With more experience, you will get a better understanding of how when you can use the auto white balance, the presets, and when you need to adjust the white balance setting.